-Elena De Petrillo is a Postgraduate Student at Politecnico di Torino.
+Elena De Petrillo is a Ph.D.
+Student at Politecnico di Torino.
 With her B.Sc’s thesis “Spatial Analysis of the Agricultural Water Footprint with free data visualization software” in 2018 she started to investigate the spatial variability of the water footprint and the facets of the virtual water trade network.
 Since then, she continued working on the Water To Food project with three scholarships.
-She has recently completed her Master of Science in Environmental Engineering with a thesis on the spatial resolution of Virtual Water Trade at the company’s scale and she will soon start her Ph.D. in Hydraulic Engineering at Politecnico di Torino, dedicating her research to the water-food nexus, enanching the spatial resolution of the virtual water trade assessment.
+She completed her Master of Science in Environmental Engineering in the spring 2021 with a thesis on the spatial resolution of virtual water trade at the company’s scale.
+Currently, her Ph.D. research program in Hydraulic Engineering focuses on the water-food nexus, enanching the spatial resolution of the virtual water trade assessment.

 Research Fellow in Water and Economics